tizoc/ocaml-interop/docs/part6-advanced-topics.md

 ### 6.7 Polymorphic Variants

-Interaction with OCaml polymorphic variants is supported via specific macros that leverage name-based matching.
+Interaction with OCaml polymorphic variants is supported via derive macros that leverage name-based matching.
+Polymorphic variants are particularly useful for flexible data modeling and interoperability scenarios.

 **Key Concepts:**